danielbodnar/awesome-stars/README.md

 - [cointop-sh/cointop](https://github.com/cointop-sh/cointop) - A fast and lightweight interactive terminal based UI application for tracking cryptocurrencies 🚀
 - [rysana-ai/bundown](https://github.com/rysana-ai/bundown) - Bundown is a fast all-in-one Markdown runtime and bundler, built on Bun.
 - [docker/compose-cli](https://github.com/docker/compose-cli) - Easily run your Compose application to the cloud with compose-cli
-- [bibendi/dip](https://github.com/bibendi/dip) - Development-environment CLI program providing the native-like interaction with a Dockerized application.
+- [bibendi/dip](https://github.com/bibendi/dip) - The dip is a CLI dev–tool that provides native-like interaction with a Dockerized application.
 - [Savory/Danet-CLI](https://github.com/Savory/Danet-CLI) - CLI tool for Danet applications
 - [trpkit/trpkit](https://github.com/trpkit/trpkit) - The monorepo to our applications that offers ZKPP and E2EE.
 - [zix99/rare](https://github.com/zix99/rare) - Realtime regex-extraction and aggregation into common CLI formats such as histograms, bar graphs, numerical summaries, tables, and more!